Bring Your Own Horse (BYOH)

 Before bringing horses onto the Alberta side of Cypress Hills Interprovincial Park, all equestrian users must have a free Equestrian Trail Use Permit and Parking Pass.

-A combination Equestrian Camping and Trail Ride Permit will be issued for the use of the camping facilities.
+A combination Equestrian Camping and Trail Ride Permit is issued for the use of the camping facilities.
 Information and permit applications can be found on the Alberta Parks website: www.albertaparks.ca

-In addition to horse rentals for those not already hooked on the equestrian lifestyle, the Historic Reesor Ranch also offers accommodation for both horses and their riders.
+The Historic Reesor Ranch offers accommodation for horses and their riders.

-Enjoy one of their cozy independent cabins, a night in the Ranch House as part of their Bed and Breakfast, or grab a group of friends and book a slew of rooms in their Old Log Barn!
-With amazing trails during the day, and a comfy room at night, paired with down home meals at the Ranch House Grill, you get all of the fun and adventure of riding your own horse, without any of the discomfort!
+Enjoy one of their cozy independent cabins; a night in the Ranch House as part of their Bed and Breakfast; or grab a group of friends and book rooms in their Old Log Barn!
+With amazing trails during the day, and a comfy room at night, paired with down-home meals at the Ranch House Grill, you get all of the fun and adventure of riding your own horse, without any of the discomfort!